 Using the Edimax EW 7811Un nano-USB adapter with the default rtl8192cu linux driver is terrible.
 It is very unstable, at least with this particular adapter.
 I found a new driver called rtl8xxxu that supports this chipset but it's not enabled by default.
 Unfortunately this driver uses a kernel config parameter to support untested chipsets like mine, but it would take the 240 *days* to recompile the kernel.
 Instead, I just manually removed the #ifdef CONFIG_RTL8XXXU_UNTESTED when compiling the kernel module.
 I'm not sure how to pass this config option otherwise.
 After installing this and blacklisting rtl8192cu my wireless works great!

 First thing to do was pick the lightest possible window manager, JWM.
 The 240 has a Neomagic MagicGraph128XD graphics chip, while the 240X has a SiliconMotion SM712 LynxEM+.
 With the 240 at first Xorg didn't work.
 By default Void Linux uses a graphical console which breaks the neomagic Xorg driver.
 Unfortunately, the neomagic Xorg driver does not support EXA acceleration, so scrolling will be painfully slow.
 Void Linux does not include a driver package for either chip, you must compile them yourself.
 The siliconmotion Xorg driver does support EXA but the current version has terrible screen tearing and distortion.
-As a workaround I modified the driver slightly and it seemed to reduce the problem significantly.
+Since the Thinkpad 240X SM712 graphics only supports 2MB not 4MB, there is a change needed to avoid distortion.

-To disable graphical console set /etc/default/grub:
+To disable graphical console set case SMI_LYNXEMplus:

 GRUB_TERMINAL=console

-The 240X has some extra nessesary options in /etc/xorg.conf:
+The 240X has some extra nessesary options in /etc/xorg.conf

 Option "UseBIOS" "false"